 Maybe you’re pitching to a business client, connecting with colleagues, or hosting a webinar.
 Whatever the reason for your conference, you’ll want to make sure everything is functioning smoothly on your end so that you can appear prepared and professional when it’s conference time.

 If you’re new to hosting web conferences, you should probably test out the platform and its features before diving right into your first online meeting.
 This way, you can familiarize yourself with the procedure for joining a web conference as well as using the moderator controls available to you in the online meeting room.

 Online Test Tool by FreeConference.com

-FreeConference.com’s built-in online call diagnostic test makes it easy to test your call before your meeting begins.
+FreeConference.com’s built-in online call diagnostic test makes it easy to test your call before your free Conference call begins.
 This quick 5-point test checks your microphone, audio playback, audio input, connection speed, and video to make sure your systems and equipment are properly connected and ready for use during your conference call.